stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 ### Initial Exec

+The Initial Exec (IE) access model does not require traversing the TLS data structure.
+It requires that the compiler knows that offset from the TP to the variable can be computed during link time.

+As Initial Exec does not require calling `__tls_get_addr` is is more efficient compared the GD and LD access.

 #### Before Linking

 ![Initial Exec Object](/content/2019/tls-ie-obj.png)

 Text contains a placeholder for the got address of the offset.
+Not counting relocation entry for the GOT; before linking the `.text` contains 1 placeholder for a GOT offset.
+This GOT entry will contain the TP offset to the variable.

 #### After Linking

 ![Initial Exec Program](/content/2019/tls-ie-exe.png)

-Text contains the actual got offset, but the got value will be resolved at runtime.
+After link there will be no remaining relocation entries.
+The `.text` section contains the actual GOT offset and the GOT entry will contain the TP offset to the variable.

 #### Example

 File: [tls-ie.c](https://github.com/stffrdhrn/tls-examples/blob/master/tls-ie.c)

-Initial exec c code will be the same as global dynamic, howerver IE access will be chosed when static compiling or GD->IE relaxation is done during link time.
+Initial exec C code will be the same as global dynamic, however IE access will be chosen when static compiling.

 ```
 extern __thread int x;